-If your goals are to create books, you really have no cause to think like a publisher.
+If your goals are to create books, you may think you have no cause to think like a publisher.

 Today I say, challenge that perception.